GDPR is coming

-This new directive entitles the data subject to have the data controller erase his/her personal data, cease further dissemination of the data and potentially have third parties halt processing of the data upon request.
+This new directive gives the subject control.
+It gives them the right to have the personal data erased, cease further dissemination and potentially have third parties halt processing of the data upon request.
 There are conditions surrounding data erasure but data controllers and processors are directed to comply ‘without undue delay.’
 Our secure data disposal service securely disposes of digital and magnetic media, after which you receive a certificate of destruction.

 Increased Territorial Scope

-Unlike the DPA, the GDPR applies to all companies processing and holding the personal data of data subjects residing in the European Union, regardless of the company’s location.
-If you’re situated abroad but handling an EU individual’s data, then online document management tools – such as Microsoft Exchange and our Document Storage service – will make it easy to comply with the new regulations, wherever you are in world.
+Unlike the DPA, the GDPR applies to all companies processing and holding the personal data of data subjects residing in the European Union.
+If you’re situated abroad but handling an EU individual’s data, then online document management tools – such as Microsoft Exchange and our Document Storage service – will make it easy to comply with the new regulations, wherever you are in the world.

 Data Protection Officers

 The appointment of a DPO will be mandatory for ‘those controllers and processors whose core activities consist of processing operations which require regular and systematic monitoring of data subjects on a large scale or of special categories of data or data relating to criminal convictions and offences.’ i.e. for GP surgeries, estate agents and nursing homes.
 This individual ‘Must be provided with appropriate resources to carry out their tasks and maintain their expert knowledge’.
 Resources such as our Cloud Computing, Document Storage and Digital Communication services would allow your DPO to do their job easily and efficiently.